 There are always people in airports that don’t fly often.
 For knowledgeable travelers, it’s never fun to be the person behind them while they go through security, completely clueless.
 If you’re uneducated about the new security protocols, please go to the TSA website and learn all about what you can and cannot bring through airport security.
 Your fellow passengers will thank you.

-Yes, I know.
 Airlines have scrimped and stop serving meals on most domestic flights.
 Most people now bring their meals on board to keep the “hangry” away.
-But please, avoid food with strong odors.
+But please, be a courteous flyer and avoid food with strong odors.
 There’s nothing worse than sitting near someone with some kind of fish, spicy Tex-Mex, curry, or food drenched in garlic and/or onions.
 You end up smelling it the whole flight.

 It’s never fun to be the person in the aisle seat (or middle seat) that has to get up three or four times, to accommodate their seat mate who has to get to their luggage.
 Avoid the hassle of making everyone get up and down, just to put something away.
 If nothing else, at least try to time it with a trip to the restroom at the same time.